The miracle postpartum dish - Congee, Juk, Rice Porridge.

 Ingredients:

-1 cup white rice (short grain or jasmine)
+1 cup organic white rice (short grain, jasmine or any rice you got!)

-7–9 cups water or broth (chicken, bone, or veggie)
+8–12 cups water (depending on how soupy you like it) or water and broth combo (chicken, bone, or veggie)

 Pinch of salt